 If you would like to help with watering or maintenance, please get in touch!

 Alternatively, you can help by watering the plants thanks to the blue drums we have set up at some of our planting sites: Millennium track, lakeshore, Eely Point, Albert Town (along the Clutha/Mata-au river, upstream from the bridge).
 You can also pull a few weeds growing near our native plants.
 Many hands make light work.
-Planting is only part of the work!
+Planting is only one part of the work!

 Our AGM was held online on the 20th April 2022.